 Histogram in Photography

 The bump and spikes of white in the histogram represent the overall exposure of tonalities.
-If the peaks and bumps occur in the histogram’s left, shadow tones cover the majority of the image.
-If the histogram is spiking near the middle, midtones are the main tone of the photograph.
-Typically, when midtones are the principal tonality with bumps and spikes, the image is exposed correctly.
-If the histogram spiking to the far right, the highlights are peaking and this means the image may be overexposed.
+If the peaks and bumps occur on the histogram’s left, shadow tones cover the majority of the image.
+If the histogram is spiking near the middle, mid tones are the main tone of the photograph.
+Typically, when mid tones are the principal tonality with bumps and spikes, the image is exposed correctly.
+If the histogram spikes to the far right, the highlights are peaking, and this means the image may be overexposed.
 The color bumps and spikes show where those specific colors lie within distinct tones in our photograph.
 For example, if the histogram shows yellow and it’s spiking in the left, there are yellow color tones within the shadow tones of the picture.

 In our example below, most of the image is covered in dark, shadow tones; this is shown in the white spike near the left side of the histogram.
-These tones are holding a lot of blue colors, which is shown in the blue peaks in the histogram’s right.
-The midtones have a small amount of white peaking, which explains the slightly exposed area near the bottom of the photograph where the last bit of sun is touching the sky.
+These tones hold a lot of blue colors, which is shown in the blue peaks on the histogram’s right.
+The mid tones have a small amount of white peaking, which explains the slightly exposed area near the bottom of the photograph where the last bit of sun is touching the sky.
 There isn’t any highlight peaking happening at all, however, because there are little to no highlight tones within the shot.
 The image is too dark right now from all of the shadow tones.

 In this example, notice how the left side of the histogram has far less white peaking.
-The white spikes and bumps now cover most of the right side, where the midtones and highlights are, meaning these tones cover most of the photograph.
-There is also a lot of red spiking near the right side of the histogram by the highlights; this is because there is a lot of warm, red color inside the mid-tones and highlights.
-The previous example’s image didn’t have any highlights at all while this image has an abundance, shown with the peaking of white in the histogram’s right.
+The white spikes and bumps now cover most of the right side, where the mid tones and highlights are, meaning these tones cover most of the photograph.
+There is also a lot of red spiking near the right side of the histogram by the highlights; this is because there is a lot of warm, red color inside the mid tones and highlights.
+The previous example’s image didn’t have any highlights at all, while this image has an abundance, shown by the peaking of white in the histogram’s right.
 Now, this isn’t a better exposure; it’s merely a more even exposure than the previous example.

 If these seem basic, check out our article on Becoming an Advanced Editor.